vincent-van-hoef/project_template/README.md

 * __modules__: Directory containing Nextflow DSL2 modules.
 For now, only contains a modules to run a bookdown report.

 * __publishing__: Rmd files and .yml files describing and configuring the Bookdown report.
 Add .Rmd files as necessary.
-After running the publishReport module, an additonal `report` folder will be created containing the html files.
+After running the publishReport module, an additional `report` folder will be created containing the html files.
 This folder should be delivered to the User together with the `results` folder and be kept on the same relative level to ensure the figures in the report can be found.

 * __results__: Output folder for all results.
 These results should be structured using the publishDir commands in main.nf